Solar-B/.github/README.md

-# .github
-A solar trike
+# Solar Bear - a solar trike